esdc-devcop/esdc-devcop.github.io/guides/tfs-to-gccode.md

 A new developer should likely be creating their own development secrets.
 As for non-user specific secrets, it likely will depend on the secret itself as to how the developer will obtain that information.

+### What is the recommanded approach for working with an external testing team service?
+> When migrating on GcCode, all the functionnalities arround the work items changes.
+In GcCode, everything is related arround  `issues` combined with differents `labels`.

+> With TFS, we have some strict workflow where work items have strict state flow.
+Testing team are working with tools like 'Microsoft Test Manager' which is tightly coupled with TFS.